WallaceIT/picberry/README.md

 To use picberry you will need only the "recommended minimum connections" outlined in each PIC datasheet (avoiding the cap on MCLR).

-Between PIC and RPi you must have the four basic ICSP lines: PGC (clock), PGD (data), MCLR (Reset), GND.
+Between PIC and the SoC you must have the four basic ICSP lines: PGC (clock), PGD (data), MCLR (Reset), GND.
 You can also connect PIC VDD line to Raspberry Pi/Allwinner A10 3v3 line, but be careful: Raspberry Pi/Allwinner A10 3v3 pins have only 50mA of current capability, so consider your circuit current drawn!

 If not specified in the command line, the default GPIOs <-> PIC connections for the Raspberry Pi are: